sandeepgumudelli/test_git-push/index.rst

 Welcome to Learning Read the Docs's documentation!
 ==================================================
-This tutorial is for learning basic sytanx Commands for read teh docs.
+This tutorial is for learning basic sytanx Commands for read the docs.

 *Italic content* with Single ``astric``.